13 Things All DIYers Should Know About Plywood

 Different types of plywood contain different numbers of layers, or plies, with three being the minimum.
 Typically, one side of the panel—its face—may be left unfinished.
 The back side is less pleasing to the eye.
 Of all the many types available, veneer-core plywood is best for holding screws, hinges, and other forms of hardware.
 Note that some types of plywood actually have a foam rubber core, which enables them to function as insulation against both weather and sound.

-When contractors and do-it-yourselfers mention plywood grades, they are referencing two separate measures—one for the face of the panel, another for its back side.
-Plywood faces are graded on a scale from A to D. Plywood backs are graded on a scale from 1 to 4.
+When contractors and do-it-yourselfers mention plywood grades, they are referencing two separate measures: one for the face of the panel, another for its back side.
+Plywood faces are graded on a scale from A to D, while backs are graded on a scale from 1 to 4.
 Thus, A1 plywood boasts top quality on both sides.
 A4, on the other hand, features a quality face but is likely to show defects or discoloration on its back.
-You can expect plywood grades to be stamped visibly on the sheets you are considering.
+You can expect plywood grades to be stamped visibly on the sheets.

 When selecting plywood at your local lumberyard or home improvement center, keep in mind these basic considerations:

 • Good-quality veneer provides a nice symmetrical pattern.